Git MCP server

 • git_diff_staged: Shows changes staged for commit

-• git_diff: Shows differences between branches/commits
+• git_diff: Shows differences between branches or commits

-• git_add: Adds files to staging area
+• git_add: Adds file contents to the staging area

 • git_reset: Unstages all staged changes